slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Crush your enemy totally."
 -- Robert Greene (15th law of power)*

-> *"Ultimately the only peace and security you can hope for from your enemies is their disappearance."*
+> *"Ultimately the only peace and security you can hope for from your enemies is their disappearance." (...)

-> *"You finished ahead of time, that means you forgot something."*
+"You finished ahead of time, that means you forgot something." (...)
+"There are lots of overnight tragedies.
+There are rarely overnight miracles."
+-- Unknown*

 > *"All endings are also beginnings.
 We just don’t know it at the time."
 -- Mitch Albom*

-> *"There are lots of overnight tragedies.
-There are rarely overnight miracles."
--- Unknown*